jake-knerr/js-style-guide/README.md

 In other words, managers are related to the application architecture and state management more than the business data and logic.

+Managers are typically more of a client-side concern, used by the components.

 #### Components are modules that are responsible for rendering the UI and handling user interactions.

 Components are often view code along with controllers that interact with the managers and services.